Docs

 Compare mode does not overwrite snapshot

-If you pass both --snapshot and --baseline-snapshot, Acton runs in compare mode and does not rewrite the snapshot file.
+With both --snapshot and --baseline-snapshot, Acton runs in compare mode and does not rewrite the snapshot file.

-Naming trace chains for readable reports
+Name trace chains for readable reports

 Chain reports are much easier to read when traces have explicit names.